 We spent the weekend at my host family’s log cabin at the highlands of Otsu City, Shiga’s capital.
 This was the husband’s territory, his off-day retreat place where he indulged in his carpentry hobby without distraction.
 The wooden furniture and carved decors in the cabin were all made by him.

-Others who are not so linguistically inclined enroll in art classes, such as calligraphy.
-My host’s sister is a calligraphy teacher.
+Others who were not so linguistically inclined enrolled in art classes, such as calligraphy.
+My host’s sister was a calligraphy teacher.
 She laid out one of her works and explained that calligraphy was essentially painting rather than writing.
 The brush strokes were fluid and indelible.
 Each stroke could not be erased and corrected.
-That permanence makes this work of art a snapshot of a moment in a calligrapher’s life – no two strokes are ever the same.
+That permanence made this work of art a snapshot of a moment in a calligrapher’s life – no two strokes were ever the same.

 I had a full week in Japan.
 It was a short stay but I traveled and experienced and learned so much about the country that it felt longer.
 Our hosts drove us to the Kyoto Station to get on a shuttle bus to Kansai International Airport in Osaka.
 The futuristic building made of glass and steel was a 180-degree departure from the traditional notion of Kyoto and had attracted criticism for breaking tradition.
 I did my last-minute souvenir shopping at Isetann Department Store inside the station and had fun racing with my host’s husband by running up its gigantic staircase and through its glass-encased connecting tubes.
 Yes, I unleashed my inner Astroboy (whose statue adorned the lobby, by the way).

 And we would like to thank Mother Nature for cooperating with us.
-The last week of June is the height of the rainy season in Japan.
-But the entire week of our visit, there was not a drop of rain – until our last day.
+With last week of June being the height of the rainy season in Japan, the entire week of our visit, there was not a drop of rain – until our last day.
 By the time we got to KIX (Kansai International Airport) in Osaka, the rain was pouring heavily.
 We didn’t mind because the sun had already risen and shone brightly on the Land of the Rising Sun.